-Introductory public speaking course stressing organization and presentation of the extemporaneous speech in a variety of formats.
-Prereq: ENGL 1010.
+Introductory public speaking course stressing

+organization and presentation of the extemporaneous speech in a variety of formats.
+Prereq: ENGL 1010 with grade of C or better.
 [E]

 SP 120 Interpersonal Communication Skills in the Workplace (3)

 Covers basic interpersonal communication skills, including listening, nonverbal awareness, interviewing, and conflict management; focus on application in the workplace.
 Prereq: ENGL 1010.
 [F,S]